Rank and Rent

 Since the site is improving over time, in most cases you will be able to increase your monthly rates every single time you pick up a new client.

 The rank and rent model is an SEO strategy that is my preferred set up where you build a website to rank in search engines and rent this site out.
+This, if done well, can be an excellent online marketing strategy for those that truly understand SEO, and a very profitable business model.

 How do you think the rank and rent model compares to affiliate marketing, client SEO or lead generation?